adriansteffan/mb2-browser-version/README.md

 This repository contains the code to run a webcam-powered, browser-based eye-tracking experiment to participate in [ManyBabies2](https://manybabies.github.io/MB2/).

+This README contains technical documentation and details to make the data pipeline retracable.
+Information on how to participate in the experiment using this software can be found in the official [MB2 Webgazer Manual](https://docs.google.com/document/d/1A0PweKqvWuFw-rm1qcIMNiQAZ669XIjsLc7c-F2sobI/edit).

 <p align="center">
 <img src="demo.gif" width="500" >